ouissa/Customer_Service_Messenger_Bot/README.md

   ![alt text](images/utterances.png)
   <h6 align="center">Figure 4.
 Utterances in Wit.ai</h6>

-- **Intents**: an intent in wit.ai represents the purpose of asking a question, i.e. the question “what is the price of a blue Facebook t-shirt” is of intent "asking for price".
+- **Intents**: an intent in wit.ai represents the purpose of asking a question, e.g. the question “what is the price of a blue Facebook t-shirt” is of intent "asking for price".

   ![alt text](images/intents.png)
   <h6 align="center">Figure 5.
 Intents in Wit.ai</h6>

 - **Entities**: constitute a very important part of the training process.
 Simply defined, entities are keywords in utterances that help identify the intent of the question.
-In the previous example, “what is the price” can be the entity "price" and it helps detect the intent of the question that is "asking for price"
+In the previous example, “what is the price” can be of entity "price".
+It also helps detect the intent of the question that is "asking for price"

   ![alt text](images/entities.png)
   <h6 align="center">Figure 6.
 Entities in Wit.ai</h6>